Places

 Shinsen·¥

-Don't MissCounter seating only.
+Tiny spot with some amazing curry rice dishes.
+Chef counter seating only.
 Chat with the chef, she’s a sweet former nutritionist now making amazing curry!
-Ask about specials
+Also fun craft beer options.

 Skip It IfYou want heavy, traditional curry.
 This is lighter and more unique.